Supporting schools to improve the health and wellbeing of children and young people

 PSHE education is a non-statutory subject although the National Curriculum Framework states that "All schools should make provision for personal, social health and economic education (PSHE), drawing on good practice."

-There is growing evidence to suggest that the skills and attitudes acquired through PSHE education have a significant impact on pupils' academic achievement, employability and future life chances.
+There is evidence to suggest that the skills and attitudes acquired through PSHE education have a significant impact on pupils' academic achievement, employability and future life chances.

 PSHE education in Wiltshire